Lady Hale speaks out on key Supreme Court Brexit ruling, insisting: “politics didn’t come into it”. Find out more

 Bachelor of Arts

 The BA (Hons) Criminology is an undergraduate degree designed to allow you to delve into the fascinating and diverse world of criminology, exploring areas such as drugs, cybercrime and terrorism.
 With this course you’ll be able to develop an understanding of contemporary criminology concepts and theories, looking at how they are viewed from a variety of perspectives.
-If you have aspirations of working in the criminal justice sector and want to build a strong overview of criminology and its effects within modern society, then this course is an excellent place to start.
+If you have aspirations of working in the criminal justice sector, or as a criminologist, and want to build a strong overview of criminology and its effects within modern society, then this course is an excellent place to start.

 Woman wearing headphones and looking at data on a computer Fingerprint highlighted by a magnifying glass